jonathanmeaney-lmk/globale_store/TESTING.md

 ### **Product Detail Page**

-- Clicking on a product from the Product page, directs users to the correct Product Detail page, which renders the product image, all relevant product information (name, brewer, description, price, size, ABV), a quantity input and 'Add to Cart' button, as well as a reviews form (if user is logged in) and product reviews (if any).
+- Clicking on a product from the Product page, directs users to the correct Product Detail page, which renders the product image, all relevant product information (name, brewer, description, price, size, ABV), a quantity input and 'Add to Cart' button, as well as a reviews form (if user is logged in), and product reviews and average(if any).
 - Above the product image, three 'back' links appear allowing users to return to the All Beers section, or the relevant category or country.
 When clicked, each link returns user to the correct All Beers, category or country page.

 <img src="readme-screenshots/function-test-7.jpg"  alt="function-test-7" style="border-color:lightgrey;border-style:solid;border-width:1px">